Common Causes, Safety Risks, and What That Smell Might Mean

 Why Am I Smelling Gasoline in My House?

-Even if you don’t store fuel inside your home, a gasoline smell in the house can come from hidden or unexpected sources.
-Let’s break them down:
+Even if you don’t store fuel indoors, gasoline-like odors can originate from several hidden or unexpected sources.

 Is the Gasoline Smell in House Dangerous?

-The NFPA warns that gasoline vapors can ignite from static electricity or home appliances.
+The NFPA also warns that gasoline vapors can ignite from everyday household sources, including electrical switches or appliances.

 Gasoline Smell or Natural Gas Leak?
 Here's How to Tell